Clayton is a small town in rural Delaware that resides in both Kent and New Castle Counties.

 1. Taste of New York

-Though it’s only been open for slightly more than a year, Taste of New York in nearby Delaware has already garnered a loyal following.
+Though it’s only been open for slightly more than a year, Taste of New York in nearby Smyrna has already garnered a loyal following.

 The restaurant’s founder previously worked in the restaurant biz in the Big Apple before settling in Delaware, and the menu is chock-full of traditional American fare.